James Hill (1910s footballer)

 James Hill was an English footballer.

 Career

 Hill most likely joined Port Vale in the summer of 1917.
 He scored on his debut at outside-left in a 4–1 defeat at local rivals Stoke on 6 October 1917.
-He was a regular in the first team from the following month, though was on active duty from March 1918 to January 1919 and so was unable to play any matches.
-He was rarely picked during the 1919–20 Second Division season however, but was in the starting 11 for the Staffordshire Senior Cup win of 1920.
+He was a regular in the first team from the following month, though he was on active duty from March 1918 to January 1919 and could not play any matches.
+He was rarely picked during the 1919–20 Second Division season however but was in the starting 11 for the Staffordshire Senior Cup win of 1920.
 He was released at the end of the 1920–21 campaign and so moved on to Shrewsbury Town.